Seasons of Dark Matter Freeze-In Shaped by the Weather of the Early Universe: Freeze-in Seasons

 A key quantity is the second moment of the PSD, which sets the root-mean-square (r.m.s.)
 DM velocity, $W_\chi \equiv \sqrt{\langle p_0^2 \rangle}/m_\chi$.
 Its pivotal role in cosmic structure formation was highlighted by Refs.~\cite{Kamada:2013sh,McDonald:2015ljz,Roland:2016gli,Heeck:2017xbu,Kamada:2019kpe} and confirmed quantitatively in Ref.~\cite{DEramo:2020gpr}.

 We solve the Boltzmann equation in terms of the comoving momentum $q \equiv p\,a/(M a_M)$, which factors out the expansion, with $a_M$ defined by $T(a_M)=M$.
 While convenient for computing the PSD, caution is required when connecting $q$ to structure formation.
 During radiation domination, the second moment $\sigma_q \equiv \sqrt{\langle q^2 \rangle}$ remains constant once production ends, but in modified cosmologies entropy release during or after DM production spoils this relation.
-A more robust diagnostic quantity is